 Benefits and Guidelines for Research Dataset Contributions into the Harvard Dataverse Network (DVN) developed and supported by the Harvard-MIT Data Center/IQSS

 The Harvard Dataverse Network is available to MIT researchers to store and make available final versions of the data that they create or compile.
 The repository accepts data in all disciplines and formats, while primarily oriented to quantitative data.
-Any researcher or group can create a section for their data called a “Dataverse,” which houses collections, studies, and datasets.
+Any researcher or group can create a section for their data called a “Dataverse” which houses datasets.

 - Centralized professional storage with distributed control and recognition